Leelanau ~ "Land of Delight"

 #1 Real Estate Team in Leelanau County

 Schaub Team Premier Realty provides real estate services for buyers and sellers throughout northern Michigan, specializing in Leelanau County.
-Tim and Roger Schaub have both been recognized as the Top Realtors in the region since opening their own brokerage in 2018.
+Roger and Tim Schaub have both been recognized as the Top Realtors in the region since opening their own brokerage in 2018.

 The exceptional service provided by the team is described over and again in client reviews and testimonials.
-For more information on land or houses for sale in Leelanau, click here for a property search.
+For more information on vacant land, houses, and commercial property for sale in Leelanau and the surrounding areas, click for a property search.

 Leelanau County Facts